ajunior/RaspiKey/README.md

 ![raspikey-logo](images/raspikey-logo.png)
 ###### Universal Apple Keyboard USB Adapter

 RaspiKey converts a bluetooth keyboard to a standard wired USB keyboard.
-It is particularly useful with the **Apple Wireless** keyboards because it translates their exotic keymap to that of a **standard PC keyboard** and makes them fully usable on a Windows PC or on other devices (TVs, game consoles, etc.).
+It is particularly useful with the **Apple Wireless** keyboards because it translates their exotic keymap to that of a **standard PC** and makes them fully usable on a Windows PC or on other devices (TVs, game consoles, etc.).

 RaspiKey requires a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) hardware board.